Generic selectors

 Betrayal causes such deep, heartfelt pain that grief can turn into resentment, resentment into anger, and then anger into bitterness; thus suppressing the Holy Spirit.
 Bitterness is consuming.
 It grows over time, filling the mind and heart.
 Eventually, it will smother the agape love of God.
 Without that, the victim might even start offending others (“malice”, in verse 31, means to have a desire to injure) and, if repentance is not sought, loss of salvation will result!
 Notice what Paul said:

 Bitterness is a brooding anger, and the longer it remains, the more insidious it will become—and harder to remove.
-It is one of the leading causes for people to “fall from the grace of God” (Galatians 5:4); so it must be avoided or removed at all costs.
+It is one of the leading causes for people to “fall from the grace of God” (Gal.
+5:4); so it must be avoided or removed at all costs.

 While this is probably obvious to everyone, actually doing it is hard because the pain of a broken heart does not heal quickly and, even though healed, it may well leave an emotional scar.
 Even so, we have the promise of Jesus Christ to heal the brokenhearted: